onetarek/wp-ad-guru/readme.txt

 **CONATAINER( AD ) TYPES**

-There are 3 ways of represent your ad or marketing contents to the visitors.
+There are 3 ways of representing your ad or marketing content to the visitors.

 *   **Banner**
 *   **Modal popup**